syntaxartisan/Public/README.md

+# Public

+Welcome to my public repository.
+The types of content I have hosted are listed below.
+Thanks for stopping by.

-# Scripts
+### Scripts

-This repository contains various scripts that I've built.
-They are free for public use.
+This folder contains various Powershell scripts that I've built.

+### Projects

+This folder contains various C# and Python projects that I've built.

-### Clear-PublicSession.ps1
+### Binaries

-This script is for folks playing GTA5 Online (PC).
-This affectively creates a solo public lobby for the player.
-Be aware that the script takes about 10 seconds to run.
-Instructions for setting up and running the script are in the script header.
+This folder contains compiled binaries for my projects.